About The Center School

 - Increased graduation requirements in core academic classes across the curriculum

 - Block scheduling for in-depth course delivery

 - Inquiry-based curriculum for math and science

-- AP offerings in language arts and biology
+- AP offerings in AP classes in Language Arts, Math and Science

 - Four-year integrated humanities program

 - Community partnerships with a variety of local organizations

 - Clubs and groups: ASB, Model United Nations, Film Society, SAGA (LGBTQ+), Theater Club, Gaming Club, Zine Team, Yearbook, and many more!

 With fewer than 300 students in grades 9-12, the school offers personalized instruction.
 Courses of study are designed with the expectation that all students will continue on to post-secondary education or directly into the workforce.
 While some students may pursue a career in performing or fine arts or technical work, all students will graduate with an appreciation for the contribution of the arts to our culture.

 Students come from all over the city (via a free Metro pass) to create a close-knit, diverse community.
 Located just north of downtown, TCS is convenient to the residential communities of Queen Anne/Magnolia, Fremont/Wallingford, West Seattle/Beacon Hill, and the commercial and business centers of South Lake Union, Belltown, and Downtown Seattle.